Start searching »

 CEO, China: The Rise of Xi Jinping

 China has become the powerhouse of the world economy, its incredible boom overseen by the elite members of the secretive and all-powerful communist party.
 But since the election of Xi Jinping as General Secretary, life at the top in China has changed.
 Under the guise of a corruption crackdown, which has seen his rivals imprisoned, Xi Jinping has been quietly building one of the most powerful leaderships modern China has ever seen.
 In CEO China, the noted China expert Kerry Brown reveals the hidden story of the rise of the man dubbed the 'Chinese Godfather'.
 Brown investigates his relationship with his revolutionary father, who was expelled by Mao during the Cultural Revolution, his business dealings and allegiances in China's regional power struggles and his role in the internal battle raging between the old men of the Deng era and the new super-rich 'princelings'.
 Xi Jinping's China is powerful, aggressive and single-minded and this book will become a must-read for the Western world.

-Kerry Brown is the Director of the China Studies Centre at the University of Sydney and former head of the Asia Programme at Chatham House.
+Kerry Brown is the Professor of Chinese Studies at King's College London and Director of the Lau China Institute.
+He was formerly the Director of the China Studies Centre at the University of Sydney and head of the Asia Programme at Chatham House.
 With 20 years experience of life in China, he has worked in education, business and government, including a term as First Secretary at the British Embassy in Beijing.
 He writes regularly for the Times Literary Supplement and The Observer amongst others, as well as for many international and Chinese media outlets.
-He is the author of The New Emperors (I.B.Tauris, 2014), Contemporary China (2012), Friends and Enemies: The Past, Present and Future of the Communist Party of China (with Will Hutton, 2009) and Struggling Giant: China in the 21st Century (with Jonathan Fenby, 2007).

 - next ›